 Thankfully, the PlayStation VR 2 plays nice with spectacles

 According to Sony, the PSVR 2 “was designed to accommodate players who wear glasses.
 However, some very wide or unusually shaped glasses may not fit”.
-Don’t expect them to work while wearing a gaudy pair of Aviators, then.
+Don’t expect them to work while wearing a bulky pair of Aviators, then.

 The Shortcut is an ad-free, reader-supported publication.
 To receive exclusive content and our weekly newsletter, please consider becoming a free or paid subscriber to support our work. ❤️

 Plus, PSVR 2 is pretty comfortable while wearing glasses.
 The PSVR 2's visor can be adjusted to sit closer or further from your face, preventing your glasses from being squished against the bridge of your nose.
 Pulling the headset away from your face will also minimize the risk of scratching the PSVR 2’s fairly delicate lenses.
 Make sure your glasses are not touching the lenses, and you'll be fine (although it would feel quite uncomfortable if they were).

 Of course, you may not need to wear glasses while playing in virtual reality at all.
 If you are near-sighted and have a weak prescription, you might find that you can manage without wearing glasses.
 Equally, if you want to make things easier for yourself, consider wearing contact lenses – there’s no way the PSVR 2 is going to interfere with them.

 Some companies offer prescription lenses that can be placed over the PSVR 2, so you won't have to wear glasses or contact lenses.
 This is a more permanent and costly solution, but it’s a great option if you're serious about VR.